Medium/oid/README.md

 oid
 ===

-This Node module provides a simple utility for object identity hashing.
+This Node module provides a simple utility for object identity hashing and two related classes.
 This can be useful any time you need to do triple-equals (`===`) style comparisons across arbitrary numbers of objects.
 Instead of doing an O(N^2) set of comparisons, you can instead get the identity hash of the things you want to compare, and use those in clever ways to whittle down the required comparisons, often allowing O(1) implementations.

-A future version of this module may provide a couple common uses of this functionality, namely identity-keyed maps and sets.

 Installing